Security Deposit Laws in California

 What happens if the landlord misses the deadline in California?

 Missing the deadline has real consequences for landlords in California.
 Under the statute, the penalty is: Up to 2x the deposit amount plus actual damages if bad faith.
+Small claims court has jurisdiction.

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 21 days, you likely have a strong case in small claims court.